At First Baptist we are a church that ministers to all generations.

 Our annual women’s retreat in the fall at St. Simons Island is the highlight of our women’s ministry.
 Since 2000, First Baptist women have gathered together for a weekend of learning and community building with plenty of good food and free time built in.
 It is a weekend that many of our women look forward to all year long.

 Our Men’s ministry is highlighted by a Men’s Retreat in the spring.
-We have also convened for a summer “Back Porch Book Club” at Scott’s house, and other times for fellowship and conversation.
+We have also convened for a summer “Back Porch Book Club” at Scott’s house, and gather periodically at local breweries or members’ homes for times for fellowship and conversation.